NivekGnoix/Road-Trip-Calculator/README.md

 # Road-Trip-Calculator

-A road trip / vacation calculator that WILL help calculate your expenses!
+A road trip / vacation calculator that WILL help calculate your expenses by car!
 Check it out!